jmgomez-IAA/temp_rtd_monitor/README.md

 In general, the PT1000 is more suitable than the PT100 for small measuring ranges (-40 to +200 °C).

 ## Designs
+### Tranducer
+RTD Class T (F 0.1) from TE [PTF- FAMILY](ds_rtd_te_ptfa2_Platinum_Temperature_Sensors)

+These resistor is class T (F 0.1) characteristics are range [-50,250]ºC and precision +-(0.1+0.0017[t]).

+PartNumber: PTFD102T1A0 1000 Ohms, 2.0 mm x 5.0 mm, F 0.1 (T = AA), Ag-wire NB-PTCO-151
+Digi-key: 223-1801-ND  Precio: 2.88€/u

+### Adquisition

 0 .-  Voltage dividir with Arduino ADCs.
 A Pull-Up resistor fixes the current through the PT1000, and a 10kOhm voltage divider allows the Arduino ADC to read the value of the resistor.

 1 .- High precission discrete design.
 The  discrete  design  requires  a  precision  amplifier  and  current  source.

 2 .- The integrated system approach:
-    a)uses MAX31865  RTD-to-digital  converter.
+    a) **MAX31865**  RTD-to-digital  converter.
 This  device  is  well  suited for high-precision applications by providing a 0.03125°C resolution across a -200°C to +850°C temperature range, with a 0.5°C level of accuracy.
+Max accuracy is 0.03125ºC.

-   b) MAXREFDES67# reference design implements the 4-wire ratiometric configuration and polynomial approximation
+   	b) MAXREFDES67# reference design implements the 4-wire ratiometric configuration and polynomial approximation.

+   	c) ADS124x, The ADS1246, ADS1247, and ADS1248 devices are precision, 24-bit analog-to-digital converters (ADCs) that include many integrated features to reduce system cost and component count for sensor measurement applications.

+   	d) AD7713 , The AD7713 is a complete analog front end for low frequency measurement applications.
+The device accepts low level signals directly from a transducer or high level signals (4 ⫻ V REF ) and outputs a serial digital word.

+## ADC value to resistance

 ## Transference equation

+The most usual approximation to convert RTD value to temperature is to use a look-up table, i.e. doc/dwg_pT1000_resistance_table.png.

+Those table, usually have a C degree  resolution, in case more preccision is required the Callendar-Van Duse equation migth be used.

 For a platinum RTD, [the Callendar-Van Dusen equation](https://www.maximintegrated.com/en/design/technical-documents/app-notes/6/6262.html) describes the relationship between resistance and temperature as:

 R(t) = R0 × (1 + A × t +B × t2 + (t - 100) × C × t3),